Federico77z/aScan/README.md

 HZ_POS		genomic coordinates of the heterozygous positions overlapping the gene/transcript.

 H_HAPLO		high expression haplotype as reconstructed by aScan (0 for reference allele, 1 for alternative allele) for unphased VCFs.
-		first parental haplotype (0 for reference allele, 1 for alternative allele) for phased VCFs.
+		First parental haplotype (0 for reference allele, 1 for alternative allele) for phased VCFs.

 L_HAPLO		low expression haplotype as reconstructed by aScan (0 for reference allele, 1 for alternative allele) for unphased VCFs.
-                second parental haplotype (0 for reference allele, 1 for alternative allele) for phased VCFs.
+		Second parental haplotype (0 for reference allele, 1 for alternative allele) for phased VCFs.

 H_COV		Total number of reads supporting the high expression haplotype for unphased VCFs or the first parental haplotype for phased VCFs.